juji-io/datalevin/doc/query.md

 ### Pivot scan

-For star-like attributes, we use pivot scan [2] that returns multiple attribute values with a single index scan on EAV index.
+For star-like attributes, we use pivot scan [2] that returns multiple attribute values with a single index scan on `:eav` index.
 This single scan takes an ordered list of entity IDs, an ordered list of attributes needed, and conditions on attributes, to produce a relation.
 This avoids performing joins within the same entity class to obtain the same relation.
-The input entity IDs may come from a search on AVE index that returns the smallest result set, or a set of linking references from a relation produced in the previous steps.
+The input entity IDs may come from a search on `:ave` index that returns the smallest result set, or a set of linking references from a relation produced in the previous steps.

 ### Query graph simplification